greeneg/greeneg.github.io/README.md

 5. Change to /mnt/EFI and then rename the BOOT directory OLD
 6. Using ```parted```, remove the macOS HFS+ partition

-Now that these steps have been completed, reboot into the normal installation environment.
+Now that these steps have been completed, reboot into the normal installation environment from the openSUSE DVD or Net-Inst CDROM.

 ### Step 1: Install openSUSE